Page Editor Options - CSS Tab

 Status Bar

 The Status Bar is located along the bottom of the program window, in Design or Code View.
-Amongst the selection available is Style Application, to access the change of mode either right click to bring up the Options or double click to access the Style Application Toolbar
+Amongst the selections available are Style Application, to access the change of mode either left click to bring up the Options or double click to access the Style Application Toolbar

 How to Set Preferences for Generated CSS